 Not to dive too deep into banking history, it would suffice to say that banking appeared with the first currency minted.
 Temples in India, China, Egypt, Babylon, Greece, and the Roman Empire (to mention just a few) kept and loaned money.
 Banking has come a long way from temples.
 Online banking is now the norm, and seems to be one of the greatest developments in the financial world.
 With the number of smartphone users growing, digital banking may well replace traditional brick-and-mortar banking institutions in the near future.
 The number of digital banking users in the US is expected to reach a staggering 217 million people by 2025 or about 80% of the targeted population.

 Taking all these facts into consideration, it would seem relevant to cover the basics of financial literacy.
-If we talk about the basics, checking accounts is the first thing that springs to mind.
 In this article we’ll cover the topic of checking accounts that serve as a fundamental tool providing individuals with financial protection, convenient online access, and opportunities for wealth management.

 What is a checking account?

 A checking account or a demand/transactional account is a deposit account that serves to cover every day expenses and transactions.
 Checking accounts help to keep your money safe until you need to access it for making purchases or paying bills.
 This type of account is preferable for frequent deposits and withdrawals.
 Banks issue a debit card paired with your checking account, which allows you to access money using an ATM, and make payments in brick-and-mortar shops.
 Online or digital banking apps allow you to make online purchases and manage your account through your mobile device.

 When you open a checking account, you should remember about the minimum balance – the minimum amount of money required to be maintained in a checking account to avoid fees or penalties.
 Banks may have different minimum balance requirements based on the type of account or specific account features, which you need to be aware of to ensure you meet it to avoid any additional charges.

 This type of account ensures liquidity